Recreational activities abound on these rare coastal dune lakes

 Lake Powell public access: ::MAP::

-For more information about Walton County’s coastal dune lakes, go to Choctawhatchee Basin Alliance at http://www.basinalliance.org
+To learn more about Walton County’s coastal dune lakes, contact Choctawhatchee Basin Alliance at basinalliance.org